Jurassic is (almost) All You Need: Few-Shot Meaning-to-Text Generation for Open-Domain Dialogue: Experimental Setup

 \section{Experimental Setup}

 We utilize the models GPT-Neo and Jurassic-1 jumbo \cite{black2021gpt,lieberetal21}.
-GPT-Neo is a transformer-based language model that has 1.7 billion parameters and is available on GitHub.
-GPT-Neo was created as a open-sourced alternative to GPT-3.
+GPT-Neo is a transformer-based language model that has 1.7 billion parameters.
+It was created as a open-sourced alternative to GPT-3.
 Similarly to previous GPT-2 and GPT-3 models, GPT-Neo predicts the next word given the previous words in the text.
-The team from EleutherAI generated an open source data set, The Pile \cite{gao2020pile}, comparable to what OpenAI used for its GPT models.
-The data set is 825GB and contains data from 22 diverse sources, such as academic sources(Arxiv, PubMed), Github, and Wikipedia.
-GPT-Neo has a vocabulary size of approximately 50K tokens.
-The EleutherAI team provides three models (125M, 1.3B, 2.7B).
-These models were trained as masked auto-regressive models using cross-entropy loss.
+The team from EleutherAI generated an open source training set, The Pile \cite{gao2020pile}, comparable to that used for GPT models.
+The Pile is 825GB with data from 22 diverse sources, such as academic sources(Arxiv, PubMed), Github, and Wikipedia.
+GPT-Neo has a vocabulary size of $\sim$50K tokens.
+The EleutherAI team provides three models (125M, 1.3B, 2.7B), which were trained as masked auto-regressive models using cross-entropy loss.
 When compared to the closest GPT-3 model (GPT-3 Ada), GPT-Neo 2.7B had better performance on all linguistic and scientific reasoning benchmarks (Hellaswag, Piqa, Winogrande, MathQA, PubMedQA).
-We use GPT-Neo 1.3B, which has promising performance for its size.\footnote{Experiments with GPT-2-small showed that models trained on the $\sim$32K train did not generalize to unseen relations within the training domain, such as from the {\sc director} to the {\sc screen writer} relation, nor did these models generalize across domains.}
+We use GPT-Neo 1.3B, which has promising performance for its size.\footnote{Experiments with GPT-2-small showed that models tuned with the $\sim$32K train did not generalize to unseen relations within the tuning domain, such as from the {\sc director} to the {\sc screen writer} relation, nor did these models generalize across domains.}

 Jurassic-1 is also an auto-regressive transformer-based language model, that achieves state of the art performance on a set of common sense and QA zero-shot and few-shot tasks \cite{lieberetal21,zellers2019hellaswag,sakaguchi2020winogrande}.
 AI21 Labs has released two versions, J1-large with 7.5B parameters and J1-jumbo with 178B parameters.
 Jurassic-1 is pre-trained with 300B tokens taken from publicly available resources, and has a larger vocabulary than other similar models with 250K tokens.
 Jurassic-1 has a larger vocabulary by including n-gram phrases as tokens along with the standard unigram and subword tokens.
 Jurassic-1's architecture attempts to optimize the Jurassic's depth-width tradeoff \cite{levine2020depth,lieberetal21}.
 The paper claims that Jurassic-1 can predict text from a broader set of domains than GPT-3, and is superior to GPT-3 in few-shot settings, due to its ability to fit more examples into a prompt.
 We use temperature $=$ 0.7 to promote interesting and varied output: the effect of temperature is illustrated in Figure~\ref{ai-studio-fig} by the multiple outputs.